Andrew-Philpott/rpg/README.md

   * Input: Level 1 character gains 150 experience
   * Output: Character is now level level 2

+* _Spec: The application should allow a character to use an item if the characters strength and intelligence requirements are greater than or equal to the required strength and intelligence values of the item.
+  * Input: Characters strength 5, intelligence 5.
+Item requires 5 strength, 5 intelligence
+  * Output: Characters weapon is now that item

 ## Setup/Installation Requirements
 _Clone this repository._